enricorubagotti/normalize/README.md

 The code appears to have a memory leak problem.
 It is using 30% of the computer memory without writing nothing in the file

-The result shouls are  at "/home/erubagotti/data/databaseNormalization/indexFile". aim of this code is to understand in which files do I have geographical information
+The result shouls are  at "/home/erubagotti/data/databaseNormalization/indexLibroDeCampo/indexLibroDeCampo".

+This version of the code does not deal properly with time and dates.
+I moved several code in oldCode.